-Located near to the Währinger Straße U6 station (40, 41, 42 trams) and close to the main hospital, this slightly pretentious yet totally Viennese coffee house conforms entirely to type.
+Located near to the Währinger Straße U6 station (40, 41, 42 trams) and close to the main hospital, this quintessentially Viennese coffee house conforms entirely to type.
 Like Sperl on Gumpendorfer Straße, it even has a pocketless billiards table (no, I don’t get it either).

 The décor is Jugendstil, a style replicated in many classic cafes in Vienna.
 The waiters are impeccably turned out and you are likely to see an older clientèle reading newspapers.
 It’s not all tradition though: there is, at times, live music performed here.
 There’s also the option of Wi-Fi, provided by Freewave, which is easy to navigate and you can stay logged on for two hours.